 Student-Paced Pre-Assessments and Nearpod Reports

 Class time is SO valuable.
 I often try to maximize the time I have with my students by assigning a student-paced (asynchronous) Nearpod that addresses prerequisite material ahead of time.
 Launching a student-paced Nearpod is easy – just choose “student paced” when launching a lesson from your Nearpod library.
 The resulting student-paced code is valid for 30 days.
+(NOTE: Student-paced lessons are included in GOLD membership and above.)

 For example, I might assign a Nearpod lesson on solving 1-step or 2-step equations for homework before I plan to address solving equations with variables on both sides of the equals sign in class.
 Providing “Draw It” slides in a pre-assessment gives me work samples from every student.
 While sipping my morning coffee the next day, I download the Nearpod Report to check out my students’ work from the night before.
 I’ll know what I’m in for in class, because I can see exactly what my students can do.